Defining Item Types

 , or type

-ed so the Stately CLI can read them.
+.
 Since your schema is defined using regular TypeScript, you can use variables, shared constants, functions, even loops (please be reasonable).
-This also means you can break up your schema into multiple files and import them all together.
-The only thing to keep in mind is that the CLI will load a single file to find all your exported types, so you should have a top level schema.ts
+This also means you can break up your schema into multiple files and import them all together using JavaScript modules however you like.
+The only thing to keep in mind is that the CLI will load a single file to find all your types, so you should have a top level schema.ts

 or index.ts

-that re-exports everything you’ve declared.
+that imports all your other files.
 For example, if you’ve made a user.ts

 , address.ts